vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 reached the Lord 97in.
 Sindhu, river, frequently men- Siśn pālavadba of Māgba ( 725–

 tioned in Rgveda 1613-14.
 775 A. D. ), 997.
-Sipsvāli (amāvāsyā mixed with Siva, Ardhanārisvara form of, 18,
+Sipsvāli (amāvāsyā mixed with Śiva, Ardhanārisvara form of, 18,

 14th titbi) 63; divinity io 1046 (known to Kalidasa); Rgveda, sister of gods and oreated sesame on Makara bestower of progeny 62; S. sankranti 219; thousand Dames and Rākā defy attempts at a of, in Adośāsana (31.
 153 ) and rational etymology 63.

 Santi (285.
-748 ) and in Siva Sinha, Dr. Jadunath, &. of His. parāṇa 234n, 911; twelve
+748 ) and in Śiva Sinha, Dr. Jadunath, &. of His. parāṇa 234n, 911; twelve

 tory of Indian Pbilosophy'!
 Dames of, when offering 845.

 Bowers 234 ; twelve Jyotir.
 Sins: ( vide under Prūyascittas, 1 lingas of, 911.

-rebirthe repentance, japa, re- Sivadharma, 104n, 911. membrance of name of Kļṣṇa Śivapurāṇa 910-11; & Mabā or Nārāyapa): ancient Iodian parāna acc. to some Purāṇas belief that diseases and bodily 910; close parallels between delects in this life were caused S.and Kumarasam bhava 9100; by S. of past lives 756n; divided into seven Samhitās Biblical position for removal 910; oldest datable reference of consequences of, 1593; } to it is Alberoni's, 910.
-Manu on 91, 1593 ; methods Sivarahasya, held to be a mere for removal of consequences compilation by Ballalasena of sins, such as confessions, 869. repentance, japa 1592-93; ten Sivaranamurti, C.a. of Royal 90-91, 448.
+rebirthe repentance, japa, re- Śivadharma, 104n, 911. membrance of name of Kļṣṇa Śivapurāṇa 910-11; & Mabā or Nārāyapa): ancient Iodian parāna acc. to some Purāṇas belief that diseases and bodily 910; close parallels between delects in this life were caused S.and Kumarasam bhava 9100; by S. of past lives 756n; divided into seven Samhitās Biblical position for removal 910; oldest datable reference of consequences of, 1593; } to it is Alberoni's, 910.
+Manu on 91, 1593 ; methods Śivarahasya, held to be a mere for removal of consequences compilation by Ballalasena of sins, such as confessions, 869. repentance, japa 1592-93; ten Śivaranamurti, C.a. of Royal 90-91, 448.

 conquests and cultural migra.
 Siras : of Gāyatrī verse, 1099n.! tions' 9970, 1130.
 Sircar, Dr D. C., 1395n (on date

-D. Dog 1395n (on date Sivaratri, (vide ander Maha of Yabābhāṣya ), 14080, 1527n fivaratri, diva and Udyāpana): (on text of the Puriṇic list 225-236; description of the of peoples); edited, Select
+D. Dog 1395n (on date Śivaratri, (vide ander Maha of Yabābhāṣya ), 14080, 1527n fivaratri, diva and Udyāpana): (on text of the Puriṇic list 225-236; description of the of peoples); edited, Select

 procedure of vrata 230-31; Inscriptions' Vol. I, 850n,

 details added by Tithitattra 1613n,

-231; eight dame of Siva Sirius, star, referred to in Rgveda 233; Mantras to be repeated
+231; eight dame of Śiva Sirius, star, referred to in Rgveda 233; Mantras to be repeated

 and Atharvaveda 498.

 232; Mõlemantra is oni, Sirovratau, explained 9180.

-namaḥ śivāya' or Sivayı Bister, house of, to be visited by Damsb* 233; one observing brother on Bhrātṣdvitiyā, 209- fast on, Jāgara for whole night
+namaḥ śivāya' or Śivayı Bister, house of, to be visited by Damsb* 233; one observing brother on Bhrātṣdvitiyā, 209- fast on, Jāgara for whole night

 on 8. and performing worship Sitapāla, Lord of Oedi: story of, is not born again 227 ; one